 6. Plaster Lasts Longer Than Drywall

-Even if the plaster is sagging or cracked it can be repaired to last for decades more.
-I’ve found that the reason most plaster is removed is homeowners and contractors simply not knowing it could be retained or repaired.
+Even if the plaster is sagging or cracked, it can be repaired to last for decades more.
+I’ve found that the reason most plaster is removed is because of homeowners and contractors simply not knowing it could be retained or repaired.

 Put all that together and you’ve got a harder, more insulating, better sound blocking, greener and longer lasting wall covering that can be repaired.
 When you look at it that way why would you ever replace your plaster walls?
 I dare you…keep your plaster.